josh-berry/tab-stash/docs/privacy.md

   data so the cache can hold all the icons.
 Icons are removed from the cache automatically once they're no longer needed.

+- **Containers (contextual identities)** and **Cookies**: If you use Firefox's containers feature, these permissions are used to identify which container each tab belongs to and show an indicator in the Tab Stash UI.

 - **Menus**: Used to provide additional options for Tab Stash in the right-click menu of a page and the tab bar.